Route matching

 prop and the <main>

-component are rendered in a similar fashion using the same route-matching function.
+component are rendered in a single way using the same route-matching function.

-(With the component-based or file-based route matching adopted by some routers, conditionally rendering a component and a prop value have to be handled differently.)
+(With the component-based, config-based, or file-based route matching adopted by some routers, conditionally rendering a component and a prop value have to be handled differently.)

 🔹 The ternary route-matching function withRoute(routePattern, x, y)